-After receiving a written report of the findings of the investigation from the assistant superintendent for chief officer of administration, the principal or immediate supervisor will initiate a consultation with the associate superintendent for chief officer of administration.
-Based upon the report and the consultation, the principal or supervisor will decide upon one of three possible courses of action.
+After receiving a written report of the findings of the investigation from the chief officer of administration, the principal will initiate a consultation with the chief officer of administration.
+Based upon the report and the consultation, the principal will decide upon one of three possible courses of action.